ConverterHQ

 Why convert VC-1 to WMV?

-Convert to WMV when working with older Windows-based video libraries, enterprise content systems, or archival workflows that still depend on Microsoft's classic media stack.
+Choose WMV as target when working with older Windows-based video libraries, enterprise content systems, or archival workflows that still depend on Microsoft's classic media stack.

 What changes when converting VC-1 to WMV?